 Halloween vs. Christmas

 Aside from Christmas, which is the most American commercial holiday, Halloween is spookily sneaking its way to becoming the second most commercial holiday in America.
-History.com suggests that, “Americans spend an estimated $6 billion on Halloween annually, including candy, costumes, and decorations.”
+History.com suggests that “Americans spend an estimated $6 billion on Halloween annually, including candy, costumes, and decorations like glow-in-the-dark stickers, and neon signs you find on websites like www.neonfilter.com.”
 Don’t forget about the candy industry, which makes over 90 million pounds of chocolate!
 That’s a sugary mouthful to say the least.

-There you have it, some fun and fitting facts about Halloween.
+There you have it, some fun and fitting Halloween facts.
 Now get ready to dress up, eat up, and scare down some fellow trick-or-treaters.
 Happy and safe Halloweening!

 Feature photo: Rawpixel